-In order to present our results, some additional definitions are quoted directly from \cite{Zamir:96}.
-For a random variable $N$ in the alphabet $\mathcal{X}$, the capacity of the additive noise channel $X\rightarrow X + N$ where $X$ is also in the alphabet $\mathcal{X}$, under a $d(\cdot)$ constraint is defined as
+Some necessary definitions are quoted next from \cite{Zamir:96}.
+For random variables $N$ and $X$ in the alphabet $\mathcal{X}$, the capacity of the additive noise channel $X\rightarrow X + N$, under a $d(\cdot)$ distortion constraint is defined as

-The addition $+$ is defined on the Abelian group of $\mathcal{X}$, and it can be real addition, modulo addition or finite field addition where appropriate; $\bot$ here stands for independence.
+The addition $+$ is in the Abelian group $\mathcal{X}$ (e.g., real addition, modulo addition or finite field addition), and $\bot$ stands for independence.
 The minimax (or worst noise) capacity is defined as

 $C_{\mathcal{X}}(D)$ can be interpreted as the capacity at equilibrium in a mutual information jammer game, played over an additive-noise channel, in which both the expected noise and expected input are limited to within $D$ in terms of $d(\cdot)$.
-Though for general difference distortion measures, the quantity $C_{\mathcal{X}}(D)$ is a function of $D$, for some specific cases, considerable simplification is possible.
-For example, when the distortion is mean squared error, $C_{\mathcal{X}}(D)$ is always $1/2$ bit \cite{Zamir:96}.
+The quantity $C_{\mathcal{X}}(D)$ is a function of $D$ in general, however simplification is possible in some cases.
+Particularly, when the distortion is the mean squared error, $C_{\mathcal{X}}(D)$ is always $0.5$ bit \cite{Zamir:96}.

 Our approximation result is in a genie-aided form, where additional communication links with bounded capacities are provided by a genie.
-We will show that a separation-based approach using the original communication network together with the additional genie-provided communication network can achieve any distortion matrix $\vec{D}$ that is achievable in the original communication network with arbitrary joint coding schemes.
-To quantify this genie-provided communication network, recall that the $i$-th row of an achievable distortion matrix $\vec{D}\in\mathcal{D}_{mul}$ corresponds to the distortions achieved for source $S_i$ at the destinations in the set $\mathscr{Q}_i$.
-It will become clear in the proof that if the reconstructions of a source $S_i$ at multiple destinations in the set $\mathscr{Q}_i$ are required to be at the same distortion level a priori, then these destinations can be viewed as a single super-destination, and the problem can be reduced to a simpler one.
-Therefore, without loss of generality we shall assume the reconstructions of a source at multiple destinations are at different distortion levels.
+We show that a separation-based approach using the original communication network together with the additional genie-provided communication links can achieve any distortion matrix $\vec{D}$ that is achievable in the original communication network with arbitrary joint coding schemes.
+It will become clear in the proof that if the reconstructions of $S_i$ at multiple destinations in the set $\mathscr{Q}_i$ are required to be at the same distortion level a priori, then these destinations can be viewed as a single super-destination, and the problem can be reduced; therefore, without loss of generality they are assumed to be at different distortion levels.